 One of the reasons I gloss over pen recommendations is because your tools are almost inconsequential when compared to your skill.
-So much of line quality comes down to muscle memory that can only be acquired through practise, practise, practise.
-When you see an artist draw a perfect circle in a single stroke, it’s practise.
-When you watch them draw a effortlessly straight, even line, it’s practise again.
-When a few hand twitches can produce the leafy contour of a tree, that’s also practise.
+So much of line quality comes down to muscle memory that can only be acquired through practice, practice, practice.
+When you see an artist draw a perfect circle in a single stroke, it’s practice.
+When you watch them draw a effortlessly straight, even line, it’s practice again.
+When a few hand twitches can produce the leafy contour of a tree, that’s also practice.

 When you start out, expect your lines to look awkward an amateurish.
 It’s only natural!
 The more you draw them, the better they will get, plain and simple.
 Be encouraged in knowing that every line you draw is another step forward on your artistic journey.

 That said, there are some tried and true techniques out there, such as how to hold the pen, how to utilize your entire arm, and whether to push or pull for certain strokes.
 These general techniques go beyond the scope of this guide and my teaching ability, so I just wanted to recommend looking them up on YouTube.
 If you want to take line art seriously, these techniques will give you an excellent foundation.

 Now, a line art battle map has its own charm and is perfectly usable, but read on if you want to add color into the mix…